dxps/dxps/README.md

 - Big fan of Clean Architecture and Event Driven Architectures.
 - Used to love Java and (most of) its ecosystem.

 Used to love implementing solutions and deliver trainings on IBM HA clustering solutions and AIX operating system.
-But that's less about software development, so for further details checkout [my Linkedin](https://www.linkedin.com/in/marius-ileana/) profile.
+But that's less about software development, so for further details checkout my [Linkedin profile](https://www.linkedin.com/in/marius-ileana/).

-And some GitHub stats:
+And some GitHub figures:
 <br/>

 <div align="center">